OpenAPC/openapc-de/README.md

 ## Acknowledgement

-This project follows [Wellcome Trust example to share data on paid APCs](http://blog.wellcome.ac.uk/2014/03/28/the-cost-of-open-access-publishing-a-progress-report/).
-It recognises efforts from [JISC](https://www.jisc-collections.ac.uk/News/Releasing-open-data-about-Total-Cost-of-Ownership/) and the [ESAC initative](http://esac-initiative.org/) to standardise APC reporting.
+This project was set up in collaboration with the [DINI working group Electronic Publishing](http://dini.de/ag/e-pub1/).
+It follows [Wellcome Trust example to share data on paid APCs](http://blog.wellcome.ac.uk/2014/03/28/the-cost-of-open-access-publishing-a-progress-report/) and recognises efforts from [JISC](https://www.jisc-collections.ac.uk/News/Releasing-open-data-about-Total-Cost-of-Ownership/) and the [ESAC initative](http://esac-initiative.org/) to standardise APC reporting.

 ## Contributors